brianleroux/Android-Couchbase/README.md

 Start a new Android project, right click your new project -> Properties -> Android and on the lower libraries panel press "Add" and select the LibCouch project

+Copy assets/release-0.1.tgz.jpg from LibCouch/assets into your projects assets directory

 back in the properties dialog pick Java Build Path -> Libraries and Add JARS, navigate to LibCouch/lib and choose both commons-compress-1.0.jar and commons-io.2.0.1.jar

 Inside your AndroidManifest.xml you will need the following definitions inside the <manifest> tag